 New Community Development Solutions: The Time is Now

 In "Red Hot City: Housing, Race, and Exclusion in Twenty-First-Century Atlanta," Dan Immergluck examines how Atlanta captured the attention of developers, municipal leaders, and new residents seeking opportunity in a rapidly evolving urban landscape with the promise of the Atlanta Beltline.
-The Beltline, once praised as an inclusive, visionary plan to use art to connect neighborhoods with parks, trails, and transit, became instead a catalyst for upscale development and rising property values.
-(See Appendix A.)
+The Beltline, once praised as an inclusive, visionary plan to use art to connect neighborhoods with parks, trails, and transit, became that but also a huge catalyst for upscale development and rising property values.

 The heartbreakingly predictable outcome has been the displacement of long-time residents who can no longer afford to stay.
 Often, these are households of color and families with limited incomes.